 - Provide designated areas in the classroom to exhibit displays of families, children and their work.

-- Complete classroom inventory quarterly; identify and select materials, supplies and equipment to support children’s learning; and rotate materials to maintain and encourage new learning.
+- Complete classroom inventory quarterly and rotate materials at various stages, to maintain and encourage curiosity and new learning.

 Assessments, Evaluations, and Reports